NREL/hive/docs/developer/README.md

 # Auto Doc Generation
 We are using pdoc for automatic generation of documentation from the code base.
-Pdoc provides a simple solution with an aesthetically please enough result.
+Pdoc provides a simple solution with an aesthetically pleasing enough result.
 An alternative tool is Sphinx, which requires much more upfront configuration, but also offers greater flexibility.

+Pdoc runs in a pre-commit hook in this repo.
+The command line interface runs to generate the html documentation, then some shell processes move the files to hive/docs/html.

+The key convention to make pdoc useful is to include a concise and informative docstring for every class, method, and function.